-SEM Crash Course 3rd Edition: Conquering Google Display
+SEM Display Ads, Crash Course 3rd Edition: Conquering Google Display

-Ever heard the saying “a picture says 1,000 words”?
-If your brand advertises on Google Display, that old adage takes on a whole new meaning.
+SEM display ads are as hot as ever.
+You probably have heard the saying “a picture says 1,000 words”?
+If your brand advertises on the Google Display Network, that old adage takes on a whole new meaning.

 First, we brought you the SEM intro you’ve been searching for.
-Then came the breakdown on Search Ads.
-Now, we’ll introduce you to the third big player in the SEM game: The Google Display Network (GDN).
+Then came the breakdown of Search Ads.
+In this post, it is going to a big dive into Google Display Ads.
+You are going to get an introduction to the third big player in the SEM game: The Google Display Network (GDN).

-Read on to learn how your brand can harness the GDN to captivate your target audience and achieve your marketing goals.
+Read on to learn how your brand can harness the Google Display Network to captivate your target audience and achieve your marketing goals.

 Google’s Display Network is the world’s largest, reaching 90% of internet users globally.
 On top of that, Display Ads have the potential to appear on over two million sites and over 650k apps.